italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

       - Registration Procedure of a new Entity inside the SPID and CIE Federations.
     * - **Federation Endpoint**
       - Endpoints defined in OIDC Federation 1.0, used to fetch and resolve Entity statements, query a list of all the subordinate Entities and check the trust mark status.
+..      * - **Individual session**
+..        - Session established between a web service (RP) and web browser (user-agent) in control of the user, after the user has been authenticated.

 Acronyms
 ++++++++